mattytrentini/micropython_workshop/advanced.rst

 for generating the signal is included in Micropython::

     import neopixel
-    pixels = neopixel.Neopixel(Pin(14, Pin.OUT))
+    pixels = neopixel.Neopixel(Pin(14, Pin.OUT), 8)
     pixels[0] = (0xff, 0x00, 0x00)
     pixels.write()

+Where ``8`` is the number of LEDs in a chain.
 You can create all sorts of animations, rainbows and pretty effects with those.